onehilltech/ember-cli-gatekeeper/README.md

 class provides the `currentUser` property, which gives you access to the [account model](https://github.com/onehilltech/ember-cli-gatekeeper/blob/master/addon/models/account.js) (less the password) for the signed in user.

+When this route is accessed and the user is not signed in, the user will be transitioned to the `sign-in` route (see [Configuration](#defining-the-configuration)).
+After the user signs in, the user will be transitioned back to the original route.

 ### Accessing protected data